brain-power/Brain-Power-Amazon-Fidgetology/blog/README.md

 By default, the CloudFormation template creates all necessary AWS resources for this project (Kinesis Video Stream, Rekognition Stream Processor, Kinesis Data Streams, Serverless Lambda functions, and an API Gateway endpoint).
 It copies the dashboard web application to an
-[Amazon S3](https://aws.amazon.com/s3/) bucket and outputs a secure URL (fronted by API Gateway) for accessing the web app.
+S3 bucket and outputs a secure URL (fronted by API Gateway) for accessing the web app.

 ### Test the Live Webcam Stream